Syracuse University: Rankings and reputation

 The Maxwell School of Citizenship and Public Affairs combines social sciences with public administration and international relations.
 It was ranked as the No. 1 graduate school for public affairs in the U.S. by U.S. News & World Report for 2022.

-Military Times ranks Syracuse University the top "Private School for Vets" and 5th overall in the "Best for Vets" in 2020.
+Military Times ranked Syracuse University the top "Private School for Vets" and 5th overall in the "Best for Vets" in 2020.
 Syracuse University was ranked tied for 30th in "Best Colleges for Veterans" by U.S. News & World Report for 2022.
-To position Syracuse University as the center of veteran life on the school's campus, in the local community, across Central New York; and the nation's hub of research and programming connected to the veteran and military sectors, the school completed the $63 million state-of-the-art National Veterans Resource Center (NVRC) in 2020, the first-of-its kind facility in the United States.
+The school completed the $63 million state-of-the-art National Veterans Resource Center (NVRC) in 2020, the first-of-its kind facility in the United States.